 I realized we are four articles into our blog, and have not yet addressed any technical aspects of form.
 So let’s now take a look at physical mechanisms of taiji (tai chi) movement.
 There are two primary physical mechanisms of…

-Around 2004 Dr. Yang asked me to take over teaching responsibilities for the Champaign Urbana taiji (tai chi) school that he started while a doctoral candidate at the University of Illinois.
-Of course nobody could fill his shoes, and I…
+New!
+Listen to an AI generated podcast summary and discussion of this article . . .
+Around 2004 Dr. Yang asked me to take over teaching responsibilities for the Champaign Urbana taiji (tai chi) school that he started while a…

 There is a famous traditional saying describing the process of learning taiji (tai chi): from similar in appearance to similar in spirit The taiji classics also say: “no excess, no deficiency.”
 When we start to learn taiji movement, we try…